bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/mpcbros-vs-teamscript-debate.md

 And it's a way that you can do all of these things.

 **RH**: It's the best of both worlds.
-And additionally, something that's may not fully understood with Taproot, they actually got rid of OPCHECK multisig.
+And additionally, something that's may not fully understood with Taproot, they actually got rid of `OP_CHECKMULTISIG`.
-Because OPCHECK multisig is a for loop and it's very computationally inefficient.
+Because `OP_CHECKMULTISIG` is a for loop and it's very computationally inefficient.
-Whereas in Taproot to do a multisig, you do OPCHECKSIGAD.
+Whereas in Taproot to do a multisig, you do `OP_CHECKSIGADD`.
-And then you just add up the signatures and either it's a zero or a one, right?
+And then you just add up the signatures and either it's a zero or a one.
 Is it a valid signature or not?
 And then you get to the end and you compare it to what your threshold is.
 So it's computationally more efficient as well.
-And additionally, with the Schnorr signatures, you can, as we mentioned earlier, since you're using Schnorr signatures in Taproot, you can have a single public key on chain and it's actually its own aggregated T of N behind the scenes using FROST or an N of N using MuSig too.
+And additionally, with the Schnorr signatures, you can, as we mentioned earlier, since you're using Schnorr signatures in Taproot, you can have a single public key on chain and it's actually its own aggregated `T` of `N` behind the scenes using FROST or an `N` of `N` using MuSig too.

-**R**: So I mean, it sounds like the real like best case scenario is that we actually build, you know, a tree of script leaves for the different spending conditions that we want and then within those script trees, those individual leafs, we use aggregated signatures to save space and to make it more efficient to check.
+**R**: It sounds like the real like best case scenario is that we actually build a tree of script leaves for the different spending conditions that we want and then within those script trees, those individual leafs, we use aggregated signatures to save space and to make it more efficient to check.

 **RH**: That sounds like a reasonable compromise.